List of post-Vietnam War Medal of Honor recipients: War in Afghanistan

 The War in Afghanistan, which began on October 7, 2001, was launched by the United States, the United Kingdom, and NATO allies in response to the September 11, 2001 attacks.
-It was the beginning of the War on Terrorism.
+It was the beginning of the war on terrorism.
 The stated purpose of the invasion was to capture Osama bin Laden, destroy al-Qaeda, and remove the Taliban regime which had provided support and safe harbor to al-Qaeda.

-Since 2001, 20 U.S. servicemen have received the Medal of Honor for actions in Afghanistan, five of them posthumously.
+Since 2001, 22 U.S. servicemen have received the Medal of Honor for actions in Afghanistan, six of them posthumously.